mikemaccana/express-middleware-to-async/README.md

  - Revert async/await middleware to use callbacks
  - Rewrite the old Express middleware to use async/await

-This module allows you to wrap Express middleware, turning an async/await version of that mmiddleware usable in `arc.http.async`
+This module allows you to wrap Express middleware, turning an async/await version of that middleware usable in async middleware (like Arc's `arc.http.async`)

 The request and response format used is the [AWS Lambda native async/await format](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html).